PrincetonUniversity/hpc_beginning_workshop/0006_connect_byssh/README.md

 # Connecting to the Clusters via SSH

-## A few caveats
+## A Few Caveats
 These instructions assume you:
   1. Are Princeton University faculty, student, or staff
-  2. Are connecting from the campus wireless if on campus (or through Nobel)
+  2. [If on-campus] Are connecting from the campus wireless (or through Nobel)
-  3. Are connecting with GlobalProtect VPN or a wired connection (or through Nobel).
+  3. [If off-campus] Are connecting with GlobalProtect VPN, a wired connection, or through Nobel
   4. Are connecting with Duo Authentication
   5. Have an account on the system you're looking to connect to.
 You can register for [Adroit](https://forms.rc.princeton.edu/registration/?q=adroit) here.
 (Note: You will need to login using your university credentials).